-Applications for the Stroum Center’s graduate fellowship are accepted each year in the spring.
+Applications for the Stroum Center’s graduate fellowship are due Friday, March 15, 2019.
 A submission link will be posted here when the 2019-2020 cycle opens.

 This interdisciplinary fellowship program supports MA and PhD students in departments from across the University of Washington.

 Past Fellows have come from departments that range from History and Comparative Religion to Education and Information Science.
 Graduate students from all departments and disciplines are encouraged to apply; any graduate student planning to be enrolled at the University of Washington in the coming academic year is eligible to receive the fellowship, as long as they can demonstrate a strong connection between their research and Jewish Studies topics.

 The amount per fellowship is $3000, and students are welcome to apply for fellowships more than once, regardless of whether they have received previous funding from the Stroum Center.